ci1xgk/Fellowship_Webpage/MuliWave_Flood_models.md

 * the adaptive mesh and the modelled flow data are treated as one entity
 * there is only one user-specified parameter which directly controls adaptivity error

-The SEAMLESS-WAVE project uses a (multi)wavelet approach for adaptive flood modelling.
+We have been developping a (multi)wavelet approach for adaptive flood modelling.
 The first-order finite volume model (FV1) is combined with [Haar wavelets](https://en.wikipedia.org/wiki/Haar_wavelet) to produce the Haar-FV1 (HFV1) model.
 Similarly, the second-order discontinuous Galerkin model (DG2) is combined with Alpert multiwavelets ([Alpert 1993](https://doi.org/10.1137/0524016)) to produce the multiwavelet-DG2 (MWDG2) model.
 The one-dimensional FV1, DG2, HFV1 and MWDG2 hydrodynamic models have been assessed for a range of academic tests and results have been compared against flume experiments ([Kesserwani et al. 2019](https://doi.org/10.1016/j.advwatres.2019.04.019)).
 These experiments demonstrate that:

 1. the adaptive HFV1 and MWDG2 models preserve the degree of accuracy and robust behaviour of the underlying FV1 and DG2 models;
 2. the HFV1 and MWDG2 models are computationally efficient compared to their FV1 and DG2 counterparts on uniform grids, especially when the flow and topography are smooth;
 3. the MWDG2 is about 20 times faster than DG2, and MWDG2 can achieve the same high accuracy as DG2 with computation time lower than FV1.

 A two-dimensional MWDG2 model is being formulated and testing of this model is already underway.
-The two-dimensional MWDG2 model has been measured to be about 50 times faster than DG2 without compromising accuracy or robustness.
-Work is ongoing to validate the MWDG2 model for benchmark tests and real-world case studies.
+The two-dimensional MWDG2 model has been measured to be about 50-140 times faster than DG2 without compromising accuracy or robustness.
+Work is also ongoing to validate the potential of the MWDG2 model for industrial-standard benchmark tests and real-world case studies.